رهپویه معماری و شهرسازی

 عنوان مقاله English

-Explaining the Conceptual Model of Social Integration in the Context of Iranian Cities with Emphasis on Anthony Giddens' Structuration Theory (Case Study: Nobar Neighborhood of Tabriz)
+Explaining the Conceptual Model of Social Integration in Iranian Urban Fabrics with an Emphasis on Anthony Giddens’ Structuration Theory (Case Study: Nobar Neighborhood, Tabriz)

 نویسندگان English